Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 In some cases, you can’t apply for a new work permit that requires an LMIA:

-- Your employer applied for a Labour Market Impact Assessment (LMIA) on or after June 18, 2019, and you are applying for a work permit outside of Canada under the Temporary Foreign Worker Program (TFWP) and plan to work in a province or territory other than Quebec.
+• Your employer applied for a Labour Market Impact Assessment (LMIA) on or after June 18, 2019.
+You are applying for a work permit outside of Canada under the Temporary Foreign Worker Program (TFWP) and plan to work in a province or territory other than Quebec.

-- You’re in Canada as a visitor and apply for your first work permit on or after April 22, 2022.
+• You are in Canada as a visitor and will apply for your first work permit on or after April 22, 2022.

-If you’re a caregiver currently working in Canada, you may be eligible to extend your work permit by applying for a Temporary Foreign Worker Program (TFWP) extension.
-Your employer will first need to get a positive Labour Market Impact Assessment (LMIA) before applying for the extension.
+If you’re a caregiver working in Canada, you may be eligible to extend your work permit by applying for a Temporary Foreign Worker Program (TFWP) extension.
+Your employer must get a positive Labour Market Impact Assessment (LMIA) before applying for the extension.

-Maintained status in Canada is a special status that allows individuals to remain in Canada while awaiting the final decision of their immigration application.
-Maintained status is meant to provide a temporary alternative to those who cannot leave the country while waiting for their application to be processed.
+Maintained status in Canada is a special status that allows individuals to remain in Canada while awaiting the final decision on their immigration application.
+It is meant to provide a temporary alternative to those who cannot leave the country while waiting for their application to be processed.

-If you are in Canada on a work visa and have applied for permanent residence, you may be eligible for maintained status.
+You may be eligible for maintained status if you are in Canada on a work visa and have applied for permanent residence.
 You can apply for this status by completing an application with IRCC and providing proof that you have applied for permanent residence.
-You will then be given a letter of reference to present to your employer, who can then permit you to remain in Canada while waiting for your application.
+You will then be given a letter of reference to present to your employer, who can permit you to remain in Canada while waiting for your application.

-The process can take anywhere from 6 to 12 months, depending on the province you live in.
+The process can take 6 to 12 months, depending on your province.
 If your application is denied, you will be expected to leave the country.

-There are several programs that are currently closed to new applicants.
+Several programs are currently closed to new applicants.
 These include:

 In-Home Caregiver Programs